ksaitor/ksaitor.github.io/_posts/2020-05-07-how-i-ran-40km-over-7-hours-to-spell-out-“buy-bitcoin”-on-the-map.md

 Most people hate running because it feels meaningless and boring… Well, now that you’ve seen this, you don’t have an excuse!
 Pick something you’d like to say - something funny, or something serious - something meaningful to you; draw it out on a map and run that thing!
 I promise you — running won't ever feel the same.

-This started as a joke on April 10, a few days after Singapore introduced a lockdown.
+Started this as a joke on April 10, a few days after Singapore went into a lockdown.
 I was going crazy in isolation and to cure my boredom an idea to run the word “HELP” somehow popped in to my mind.
-Once I was done running “HELP” - I thought, why stop there?!
-To celebrate my upcoming 30th birthday and the 2nd Bitcoin halving I decided to expand this to “HELP ME BUY 30 BITCOIN” 😂 These were my most meaningful runs ever - silly, right?
-Now that I’m done, I can finally rest and think of my next project.
+Once I completed “HELP”, I thought, why stop there?!
+To celebrate my upcoming 30th birthday and the 2nd Bitcoin halving I expanded this to “HELP ME BUY 30 BITCOIN” 😂 Running never been so meaningful ever.
+Silly, right?

-P.S.
-By the time I finished running BITCOIN, it’s price went up 6% in the last hour.
-Perhaps if we collectively run “Bitcoin” every day, it’ll go to the moon faster?
+Alright, now let's get serious:

+Wouldn't it be nice to own 30 Bitcoin?\
+I bet it would!
+I did extensive research and found two ways to get those 30 Bitcoin:

+The first one is to buy them.
+But if you can't afford to buy this much (I can't) the other way is to EARN them.
+The best way to earn them is to subscribe to [Crypto Jobs List](https://www.linkedin.com/company/cryptojobslist/) → apply to jobs → start earning!

+21 Million Bitcoin.
+8 Billion of us.\
+Start earning early.
+Subscribe above.

+---

 🏃‍♂️ Follow me on [](https://www.linkedin.com/company/strava-inc./)Strava <https://lnkd.in/gSzpM85>\
 💰 Send your generous donations here: 3BTHasH7anJZEjGn2c6fhrJuBW7egCiLwe

 Several people been asking me if I actually ran this and how did i get such straight lines